 To prevent your funds from getting lost in a cross-network transaction, we've put together this quick walkthrough.
 Read it to make sure your funds are moved from another wallet to Bitso through the right network.

 Step 1: From the Bitso app or website home screen, go to the option "Deposit".

 In this example, we will be using the app, but the process is the same when depositing via web.

-Step 2: Select the cryptocurrency you want to deposit into your account.
+Step 2: Select "Crypto" and choose the cryptocurrency you want to deposit into your account.

 This walkthrough works for all cryptoassets listed on Bitso, but, for this example, we will be using Digital Dollars.